CSCfi/csc-user-guide/docs/apps/fastqc.md

 fastqc --help
 ```

 If you run FastQC without command line arguments, it will open a GUI.
-The best way to run a GUI remotely on Puhti-rhel8 is to use the [Puhti-rhel8 web interface desktop](../computing/webinterface/desktop.md).
+The best way to run a GUI remotely on Puhti is to use the [Puhti web interface desktop](../computing/webinterface/desktop.md).

 ## Manual